 Are you going back to the 1970s, 1980s, or even the 1990s?

-“Weighing” those older positions in your resume also become critical when the length of your resume gets out of hand; e.g. 3-5 pages.
+“Weighing” those older jobs in your resume also become critical when the length of your resume gets out of hand; e.g. 3-5 pages.

 How can you take this one step further and take “age” out of your resume?

-Start by deleting the year you received your degrees — this is particularly a good idea for those who received their degrees 10+ years ago.
-For example, for those who’s education section in their resume looks like this …
+Start by deleting the year you received your degrees — this is a good idea for those who received their degrees 10+ years ago.

 M.S.
 Accounting (Emphasis: Tax) | Wright State University, Dayton, Ohio